RickofManc/community-yoga/README.md

     * If I can't attend a class, can I practice at home? click 'Yoga at Home'.
     * How can I stay in touch with OT Yoga? click 'Stay Informed!'.

-As part of this phase wireframes for all pages have been produced using [Balsamiq](https://balsamiq.com/wireframes/) (see samples below).
+As part of this phase wireframes for all pages have been produced using [Balsamiq](https://balsamiq.com/wireframes/) (see samples below - all wireframes can be found within the [Repo](wireframes)).
 Consideration was given to both desktop and mobile users.
 The website is responsive through differing screen widths from  with the final design being responsive at screen widths from 320-640px, 980-1200px, 1200-1600px and 1600-5000px.
 This should ensure accessibility on any device or desktop monitor.

 #### Homepage Wireframe